mcduta/h5py-demo/README.md

  - the HDF5 files is open using the `mpio` driver and the operation makes use of the default MPI communicator `MPI.COMM_WORLD`;
  - each process initialises only a part of the data that is written to file;
  - there is no _global_ (across-process) view of the data; the variable `dataset` is a handle for the data;
- - data initialisation is an "independent" `h5py` operation, while file open and close are "collective" (see the [h5py notes on this](https://docs.h5py.org/en/stable/mpi.html#collective-versus-independent-operations).
+ - data initialisation is an _independent_ `h5py` operation, while file open and close are _collective_ (see the [h5py notes on this](https://docs.h5py.org/en/stable/mpi.html#collective-versus-independent-operations).

-The data size is fixed, so increasing the number of processes means each process initialises less data.
+The data size is fixed, so increasing the number of processes means each process initialises and writes less data.

 ### Exercise 2
-Now, run the "reader" demo, which reads the data from the file written by the "writer" demo.
+Now, run the reader demo, which reads the data from the file written by the writer demo.
 Use the command

 ```
 for np in 4 8 16; do mpirun -np ${np} python /apps/input/h5py_read_demo.py; done
 ```

-Edit the file `h5py_read_demo.py` and observe the similarities with the "write" demo.
+Edit the file `h5py_read_demo.py` and observe the similarities with the writer demo.

 ### Exercise 3